Protect your Brother machine against unauthorised access over the network

-Enter and confirm new password and click OK.
+Enter and confirm the new password and click OK.

 - Click OK.

-Brother regularly improve the security of our products.
+Brother regularly improves the security of our products.
 We strongly recommend that you always update the firmware to the latest version using the Firmware Update Tool.

 Check the following points to protect your Brother machine against unauthorised access over the network:

 Make sure you use a router or firewall when connecting your Brother machine to the Internet as shown below: